Illinois Vital Records

 Work ID

 To obtain a vital record for someone else, you must first review the eligibility criteria for each birth, death, or marriage certificate to confirm that you’re authorized to submit an application on their behalf.
 A third party, such as a parent or legal representative of the individual on record, can legally order a certified copy of a vital record declared by the IDPH – Division of Vital Records.
-A notarized statement of permission from the individual on record may be required.
+A notarized statement of permission from the individual on record may be required to obtain Illinois vital records replacements.

 Certificate Authorized People